 Prepare to navigate the beautiful blue waters of the Nahuel Huapi Lake, the largest in Argentina’s Lake District, set against the backdrop of the snow-capped Andes mountain range.
 We’ll enjoy our exclusive seating in the boat’s upper deck cabin.
 From here we’ll experience superior panoramic views and a much more exclusive setting, since there are only 50 seats in this cabin (compared to the over-200-people capacity of the regular cabin).

 Known for its cold glacial waters and for being the habitat of kelp gulls and blue-eyed cormorants (which are typically only found near oceans), the Nahuel Huapi Lake provides plenty of natural beauty and beckons with the serenity of its waters.
 We’ll visit the largest island on the Nahuel Huapi Lake: Victoria Island, home to a wide array of flora and fauna; also offering plenty of history, including ancient cave paintings.
 Another highlight of this navigation includes a visit to a unique forest of myrtle trees at Arrayanes National Park.
 These intriguing, cinnamon-hued trees are known for their attractive, smooth and tan bark, peppered with white spots; and giving the forest a captivating mystique.
-In fact, it’s widely fabled that Walt Disney, during his visit to Argentina, was inspired by this forest to create his animated classic “Bambi.”
+It’s widely rumored that Walt Disney drew inspiration from this myrtle forest to create his animated classic ’Bambi’ but there’s actually no evidence to back up this claim.

 Our tour begins with a transfer to Port Pañuelo, located on the shores of the picturesque Llao Llao Peninsula.
 From here, we’ll embark on a 30-minute boat ride to Victoria Island.
 Once there, you’ll have the opportunity to choose from several different trails.
 Chief among these are trails that take you to see cave paintings, or gorgeous views from Bella Vista Hill, and even a former National Forest Nursery Trail (where you can see more than 150 non-native tree species from all over the world, including giant sequoias, known for having some of the largest trunks in the world).
 You’ll have an hour and a half to discover all of the wonderfully scenic nooks and crannies that Victoria Island has to offer!